Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness of Four-Legged Languages

 \begin{description} \item[Case 1.]
 The first case is when, furthermore, no infix of $\gamma' x \beta'$ is in $L$.
 Then in this case, let us write $\alpha' = a \alpha$ (i.e., $a$ is the first letter of $\alpha'$, which is well defined since $\alpha' \neq \epsilon$) and likewise write $\beta' = \beta b$ and $\gamma' = c \gamma$ and $\delta' = \delta d$ (note that some of the letters $a$, $b$, $c$, and $d$ may be equal).
-In this case we claim that the gadget depicted in \cref{fig:case1} is a valid gadget.
-Edges in the gadgets labelled with words $\alpha, \beta, \gamma, \delta \in \Sigma^*$ represent chains labelled with the letters in the words.
+In this case we claim that the (completed) gadget depicted in \cref{fig:case1} is a valid gadget.\footnote{We point out that this gadget is essentially the generalization of the gadget in \cref{fig:axbcxdgadget} for $L=axb|cxd$.} Edges in the gadgets labeled with words $\alpha, \beta, \gamma, \delta \in \Sigma^*$ represent paths labeled with the letters in the words.
 If any of the words is empty, then the head node of the edge is merged with the tail node.
 Such a drawing allows us to show hardness of any language that can be obtained by replacing the $\alpha, \beta, \gamma, \delta$ with any words in $\Sigma^*$.
-This is possible since, for any language that meets the conditions of case~1, a condensed hypergraph of matches can be obtained that does not contain any vertices corresponding to a word (i.e., a Greek symbols).
-We check this programmatically by exhaustively verifying that all directed paths in the completed gadget are either accounted for by the condensed hypergraph of matches or are not in the language.
-Thus, we know that for any such language, a condensed hypergraph of matches will be an odd chain as shown in \cref{fig:case1}, and hence the gadget is a valid gadget.
+This is possible since, for any language that meets the conditions of case~1, a condensed hypergraph of matches can be obtained that does not contain any vertices corresponding to a word (i.e., a Greek symbol).
+We can then check exhaustively that all directed walks in the completed gadget are either accounted for by the condensed hypergraph of matches or are not in the language.
+Thus, we know that for any such language, a condensed hypergraph of matches will be an odd path as shown in \cref{fig:case1}, and hence the gadget is a valid gadget.